Area development Zuidelijk Westerkwartier

 Would you like to stay informed?
 Then subscribe to the newsletter.
 Send an email to info@zuidelijkwesterkwartier.nl.

-What are we doing in the Zuidelijk Westerkwartier?
+What is the challenge in the Zuidelijk Westerkwartier?

 The climate is changing.
-This increases the risk of flooding and water shortages in the region.
-The consequences of this have been investigated in a study.
+As a result, the risk of flooding and water shortages in our region is greater.
+The consequences of this have been examined in a study.

 - To combat flooding up to 2050, we need to take measures.
 Some of these will be implemented within the Zuidelijk Westerkwartier.
 The water authority has three important tasks in this regard: